Intervue/Data-structures-algorithms-for-interviews/nextquestions.md

+GOOD QUESTIONS:
+- question18.c (arrays)

 TODO:
 - question14.c (general),
 - question17.c (arrays), to be done after trees and linkedlist is done
-- question18.c (arrays), to be done after linkedlist is done
 - question19.c (arrays): to be done after trees is done
-- question20.c (arrays): to be done after hashing (approach 2 and 3)
+- question20.c (arrays): to be done after hashing (method 3)

 ### COMING SOON